 - Be in good academic standing (not on probation or eligible for dismissal).

 - Have a minimum of 2.2 cumulative GPA

 - Successful completion of pre-admission course work for the program they seek admission to.

-Note: Transfer, Readmission or International applicants must first be admissible to the University before an offer of admission to a professional program can be made.
-Transfer, Readmission and International applicants must submit both the respective university application and the professional program application.
+Note: Transfer, Readmission or International applicants must first be admissible to the University before an offer of admission to a program can be made.
+Transfer, Readmission and International applicants must submit both the respective university application and the program supplemental application.

 Guaranteed Admission Criteria

-In order to qualify for Guaranteed Admission to the Professional majors a student must:
+In order to qualify for Guaranteed Admission, a student must:

 - Have entered the University as a freshman;

-- Apply to the major within two years of their freshman admission;
+- Apply to a program within two years of their freshman admission;

 - Complete 3 successive semesters of full time study of required course work at the University of Connecticut;